tahmid-ul/dino-game/readme.txt

 The game will work on all screen sizes.
 Users can also play on mobile using touch controls instead of a keyboard.

 == Screenshots ==
-1. Dino Game block from within the editor
+1. Dino Game block editor and preview
+2. Dino Game added using Gutenberg Block
-2. Dino Game added using Shortcode
+3. Dino Game added using Shortcode
-3. A view of the dinosaur game added within a post
+4. A view of the dinosaur game added within a post

 == Changelog ==
+= 1.1.0 =
+* New Feature: High Score is saved in the browser's local storage.
+* Added options to control whether High score will be saved or not

 = 1.0.0 =
 * Initial release.